Now that you know how to make Easy Salted Caramel Sauce, let’s make this decadent Salted Caramel Chocolate Cake!

-- This recipe calls for vegetable oil, but you can use an equal amount of melted coconut oil in its place.
+- This recipe calls for vegetable oil, but you can use an equal amount of canola oil or melted coconut oil in its place.
 I do not recommend substituting oil with butter.

 - For best results, make sure your eggs, egg yolks, sour cream, and milk have all come to room temperature before you begin baking.